Balloon Museum: Global touring editions (2021–present)

-Exhibition editions

-Balloon Museum has been staged in Paris at La Villette in 2022, followed by editions in Milan at Superstudio Più (2022–3), Madrid at Casa de Campo (2023), London (2023), New York City (2023–4), Miami (2024), Los Angeles (2024), Austin (2025), San Francisco (2025), Paris (Grand Palais) (2025), and Singapore (2025).

-Notable stops included EmotionAir at Old Billingsgate in London, Let’s Fly at Pier 36 in New York City, and Euphoria at the Grand Palais in Paris.

-In 2025, major exhibitions opened at the Palace of Fine Arts in San Francisco and the Grand Palais in Paris.
+First permanent exhibition in New York City (2026)

+While maintaining its international touring schedule, the brand established its first permanent exhibition space in the United States.
+On July 15, 2026, the Balloon Museum opened this permanent flagship venue at the historic Tin Building in the Seaport district of Lower Manhattan.
+The permanent site was inaugurated with the exhibition "DAYDREAM, AIR BECOMES ART," featuring large-scale, site-specific installations tailored to the architectural space of the Tin Building.

 Description

 Installations combine inflatable sculptures with light, mirrors, and sound to create interactive environments.
 The shows have been described as an “immersive universe”.

 In France, shows in Paris have received positive reviews.
 In other European countries such as Spain and the United Kingdom, Balloon Museum has also been positively received.

 Several other similar exhibitions have also been developed by Lux Entertainment.
 This Is Wonderland is an immersive theatrical installation in Rome that combines fairytale narratives with live performances.
 The Color Hotel has operated as an interactive venue in Fiumicino since December 2023.
 The Flat by Macan was a collaboration with Porsche Italia, staged in Milan in 2024, while Christmas World is a seasonal event at Villa Borghese in Rome.